MaLSAMi/documentation/docs/distributor.md

-# Overview of Modules
+# Distributor and other relevant Modules

 Distributor is the main class/entity that controls and distributes host sessions to manage tasksets.
-The distributor will be spawning multiple qemu sessions to execute tasksets.
-The qemu sessions will be waiting for events from the Gnode session.
+Upon startup, the distributor will have a set value of host sessions that it will be able to spawn.
+The user is permitted to change this number at any time.
+Machines set to be killed will finish their assigned taskset before being killed.

+Machine is the entire class that represents the machine that is executing the tasksets.
+This class is responsible for creating the QEMU instance (connected to the provided bridge) with Genode, to sending tasksets while listening for events from Genode.

 Requirements: